SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

 ![](./images/1.png)

-2. Click the Create button and chooseàEmbedded.
-In Embedded approach, a business application, for example SAP S/4HANA runs in the same stack as its machine learning provider SAP HANA machine learning with the analytics libraries SAP HANA Automated Predictive Library (APL) or SAP HANA Predictive Analysis Library (PAL).
+2. Click the Create button and choose Embedded.
+In Embedded approach, a business application, for example SAP S/4HANA runs in the same stack as its machine learning provider SAP HANA ML and it provides analytics libraries SAP HANA Automated Predictive Library (APL) or SAP HANA Predictive Analysis Library (PAL).

 ![](./images/2.png)

-3. Click on Do Not Show Again and Close in the Onboarding Dialog.
+3. Click on 'Do Not Show Again' and Close in the Onboarding Dialog.

 ![](./images/3.png)